Deck Building & Custom Deck Design in Halifax, Nova Scotia

-Deck designs are no longer 10’ x 10’ squares made of low grade lumber.
-They’ve become an extension of your living space, a focal point, and a place you’ll spend considerable time.
-Deck building has also become complex to build due to more stringent building codes, a limitless amount of decking and railing materials (such as composite decking or wood) to choose from, and countless bells and whistles designed to enhance the outdoor experience.
+Decks are no longer just 10’ x 10’ squares made of low grade lumber.
+Decks are an extension of your living space, a focal point, and a place where you will spend considerable time.
+Deck design and building has become more complex due to increasingly stringent building codes, the limitless amount of decking and railing materials to choose from, and the countless features that can enhance your outdoor experience.

-A budget is imperative if you want an accurate estimate for a custom deck project that will suit your needs.
-You didn’t purchase your home or your car without a budget and you shouldn’t expect to effectively invest in your house without one.
-As local deck builders in Halifax, we understand the market and can design the project around your budget.
+A budget is imperative to help us create an accurate estimate for a custom deck project that will suit your needs.
+Just like purchasing a home or a new vehicle, your investment is more effective when you budget.
+As local deck builders in Halifax, All-Craft understands the industry and can design the project around your specific budget.

-Every house has front, side, and rear setbacks that determine how close you can build to your property lines.
+Every house has front, side, and rear setbacks that will determine how close you can build to your property lines.
 Every lot also has a maximum amount that can be covered by structures.
-This (lot coverage) comes into play more frequently since lot sizes continue to decrease while house sizes continue to increase.
+Lot coverage becomes more relevant as lot sizes continue to decrease, and house sizes continue to increase.

-What are your individual tastes, your lifestyle, and how will you use the custom deck?
+What are your unique tastes, what is your lifestyle, and how will that change the way you use your custom deck?
 Where’s the best place for steps?
-What will the traffic patterns be?
-How much space do you need for a table and chairs?
-How much space do you need for a BBQ grill?
+How much traffic will the deck be getting?
+How much space will you need to allocate for a table, chairs, or other furniture?
+Will you need additional space for a BBQ grill?
 What’s the best location for your BBQ grill?
 What are your expectations of the decking and railing materials?
-What do deck warranties cover?
-How will your deck enhance Nova Scotia’s beautiful views?
-How will your deck affect the views from inside your home?
+What does a deck warranty cover?
+How will your deck utilize Nova Scotia’s beautiful outdoor views?
+How will your deck affect the view from the inside of your home?
 How can you make the deck compliment your home?
-What’s the value of your home and how much will a deck add to the value?
-Do you plan to sell in the near future?
+What’s the value of your home now, and how much value would a deck add to your home?
+Do you plan to sell your home in the near future?

-This is an investment of your money into your home.
-Don’t entrust this investment into the hands of anyone other than a professional deck builder or contractor who has your best interests in mind.
+A new deck is an investment of your money into your home.
+Don’t entrust this investment into the hands of anyone other than a professional deck builder or contractor who has your best interests in mind!

-In the deck planning stage, try to keep only budget, design and aesthetics in mind.
+During the deck planning stage, try to keep only the budget, deck design, and aesthetics in mind.
 Details such as structure and footing locations will be determined after the deck planning process is complete.
-We can quickly assess quantity and proper materials required for the structure.
-If you have any questions at any time, feel free to contact us.
-If your deck plan incorporates a sunroom design, you can learn more about sunroom additions here.
+All-Craft can quickly assess quantity and proper materials required for the structure of the deck.
+If your dream deck features a sunroom, learn more about sunroom additions.

 Size of Deck